-Pull on spark plug cap to disconnect spark plug from ignition wire.
+Pull on spark plug cap to disconnect spark plug from ignition wire as shown in "Spark Plug Maintenance" steps 1-3 on page 64.

 CAUTION: Do not obstruct any ventilation openings and keep the generator in a cool dry area.